Accredited official statistics

 3. Much of the higher highways and transport expenditure during 2020-21 and 2021-22 can be attributed to the increase in grants to Transport for London, which arose as a result of lower fare income during the COVID-19 pandemic.
 Parking income was also significantly down in many authorities in 2020-21.

 4. Adult Social Care is not shown separately since figures exclude expenditure financed from the NHS, such as through Better Care Fund.
-Equivalent figures including this are produced in DHSC’s Adult Social Care Activity and Finance Report, which will be published later this year.
+Equivalent figures including this are produced in DHSC’s Adult Social Care Finance Report, which was published on 13 November 2025.

 5. Education is excluded to provide a fairer year-on-year comparison as it is not comparable over time due to schools converting to academies and thus becoming directly funded.